 Legal Assistance for Victims Program

-SLOLAF is pleased to provide legal guidance and support to the Women’s Shelter Program, Inc. of San Luis Obispo County’s Legal Assistance for Victims program, providing free legal services funded through a federal Department of Justice Office on Violence Against Women (OVW) grant through September of 2018.
+SLOLAF is pleased to provide legal guidance and support to Stand Strong (formerly the Women’s Shelter Program, Inc. of San Luis Obispo County) for its Legal Assistance for Victims program, providing free legal services funded through a federal Department of Justice Office on Violence Against Women (OVW) grant through September of 2018.
 Services include legal assistance regarding family law, housing law, employment law and immigration law matters arising from intimate partner violence.

-For more information about eligibility and receiving legal services, please call 805-781-6418 Monday through Friday, 9am-5pm or visit the Women’s shelter website.
+For more information about eligibility and receiving legal services, please call 805-781-6418 Monday through Friday, 9am-5pm or visit the Stand Strong website.
 Prospective clients must call this number directly, as there are no “walk in” legal services available.

 Collaborative project partners under the project include RISE, Cal Poly SAFER, San Luis Obispo Domestic Violence Task Force, San Luis Obispo County District Attorney’s Office Victim/Witness Center and the Suspected Abuse Response Team Advisory Board (SARTAB).